cosmos/sdk-tutorials/academy/4-my-own-chain/game-winner.md

 ## Interact via the CLI

-Here again, if you have created games in an earlier version of the code, you are in a broken state.
-Now you cannot even play the old games because the old games in effect have `.Winner == ""` and this will be caught by the `if storedGame.Winner != rules.NO_PLAYER.Color` test.
-Better start anew with:
+If you have created games in an earlier version of the code, you are now in a broken state.
+You cannot even play the old games because they have `.Winner == ""` and this will be caught by the `if storedGame.Winner != rules.NO_PLAYER.Color` test.
+Start again:

 ```sh
 $ ignite chain serve --reset-once